laravel-notification-channels/hipchat/README.md

 ### Sharing a file in a HipChat room

+> _**Note**: In order to be able to share files you would need an auth token (i.e. personal token) with the [send_message](https://developer.atlassian.com/hipchat/guide/hipchat-rest-api/api-scopes) scope.
+You can create such token by visiting HipChat -> Account Setting -> API Access._

-In a lot of cases all you need just a path to an exisiting file you want to share
+In majority of cases all you need is just a path to an exisiting file you want to share

 ``` php
 public function toHipChat($notifiable)
 {